rbw/aiosnow/docs/reference/schema/fields/index.rst

 Fields
 ======

-Fields are used when defining a concrete Schema and comes with type-specific query builders.
+Fields are used when defining a Schema and comes with type-specific query builders.

 They are used in:
-    - Concrete Model definitions
+    - Schema definitions
     - Building and serializing queries
     - Request field selection
     - Request payload serialization